|

 Brazil

-Inflation continued its upward trend after decreasing for a month, the composite PMI rose; unemployment rate fell slightly.
+Inflation continued its upward trend; COPOM hikes rates by 0.5% this month; composite PMI rose; unemployment rate fell slightly.

 |